Lux Docs

 quasar/ Node-level Quasar integration

-quasar.go Binds P-Chain + Q-Chain into hybrid finality
+quasar.go Binds P-Chain + Q-Chain into triple finality

 zap/ ZAP agentic consensus bridge